pgeu/pgeu-system/docs/confreg/sponsors.md

 are maximum number of allowed sponsors, a wait list is allowed.
-The waitlist is *manually* managed, so what happens is that these sponsors are added as normal, but should not be "clicked through" by the adminstrator.
+The waitlist is *manually* managed, so what happens is that these sponsors are added as normal, but should not be "clicked through" by the administrator.
 Once the limit is exceeded a red warning text is shown on the page where invoices are generated, to avoid doing this by mistake.